 Please note that confidential items are not recorded.

 Council recognises that Agendas, Attachments and Minutes of meetings are sometimes large PDF files, and some customers may have limited downloading capacity.
 If you need help finding minutes or attachments, or specific items of interest/concern, please contact our Corporate Support Team on 02 6643 0212 or our Customer Service Team on 02 6643 0200.

 (PDF, 839KB)Click here to view register of voting on planning matters prior to 2019.

 Addressing the council

 The council holds a public forum prior to every ordinary meeting.
-To speak, you must apply to Council by 4pm on the Friday before the Ordinary Council Meetings.
+To speak, you must apply to Council using the below form.
 Each speaker will be allowed up to five minutes to address Council, and there will be no more than three speakers for and against any item of business.

 Apply to address the council